-Students in this major may enjoy the Health Sciences Living-Learning Community or the Well Beings Living-Learning Community in the UI residence halls.
+Students in this major may enjoy the Sports and Recreation Management Living-Learning Community, the Health Sciences Living-Learning Community, or the Well Beings Living-Learning Community in the UI residence halls.

 Faculty, Facilities, and Resources

-Many resources on campus relate to the Sport and Recreation Management major, including UI Wellness, the Division of Recreational Services, Health Iowa, and the Aging Studies Program.
+Campus resources related to the Sport and Recreation Management major include UI Wellness, the Division of Recreational Services, Health Iowa, and the Aging Studies Program.

 The 215,000-square-foot Campus Recreation and Wellness Center is ranked the #3 student recreation center in the nation and boasts 20,000 square feet of fitness space over three levels, a 52-foot climbing wall, and a 50-meter competitive swimming pool.